diarmidmackenzie/sdt-condensed/BPNT.md

 ### Awareness as a Foundation of Autonomous Motivation and Basic Need Satisfaction

-Social and contextual factors have important effects on individuals ability to function autonomously, and these have been extensively studied in SDT.
+Social and contextual factors have important effects on individuals' ability to function autonomously, and these have been extensively studied in SDT.

 However, acting with autonomy depends not only on the social context, but also on the capacities of the individual.
 Individuals can be capable of self-regulation even when the social context is not optimal - and the strength of this capacity varies between individuals.

 The concept of *awareness* is important in this regard.  *Awareness* is understood as open, relaxed, interested attention to oneself, and to the ambient social and physical environment.

 Awareness allows a greater level of contact with one's needs, feelings, interests and values, and with the conditions surrounding them.
 This means that awareness supports congruence and self-regulation.
-A low level of awareness (or either self, or environment, or both) will diminish a person's ability to act with autonomy.
+A low level of awareness (of either self, or environment, or both) will diminish a person's ability to act with autonomy.

 #### Mindfulness